All Israel

 “The Chamber therefore found reasonable grounds to believe that Mr Netanyahu and Mr Gallant bear criminal responsibility for the war crime of starvation as a method of warfare.”

-Furthermore, the ICC accused Netanyahu and Gallant of depriving the civilian population of Gaza of fundamental rights “based on political and/or national grounds,” amounting to the crime against humanity of persecution.
+Furthermore, the ICC accused Netanyahu and Gallant of depriving the civilian population in Gaza of fundamental rights “based on political and/or national grounds,” amounting to the crime against humanity of persecution.

-The ICC’s decision had been awaited for several months, and caused considerable outrage among Israeli leaders from across the country’s deeply divided political scene.
+The ICC’s decision, which had been anticipated for several months, sparked significant outrage among Israeli leaders from across the country’s deeply divided political spectrum.

 Foreign Minister Gideon Sa’ar dubbed the decision “a moral deficiency that turns good into bad and serves evil,” adding it was “a reward and encouragement for the axis of evil.”